kyr0/kyr0/README.md

   - [@jsheaven/simply-persist](https://github.com/jsheaven/simply-persist) - simple, solid CRUD-only client-side storage with session/localStorage persistency
   - [@jsheaven/observed](https://github.com/jsheaven/observed) - explicit, `Proxy`-based reactive pattern implementation for objects of any depth
   - [@jsheaven/validalli](https://github.com/jsheaven/validalli) - functional, well-tested, framework-agnostic (form) validation library based on the composition pattern
-- ⚒️ Re-implemented for educational purposes: ("True knowledge lies in creation")
-  - [vanil](https://github.com/kyr0/vanil) - static website builder like [Astro.build](https://astro.build), closely resembling Astro.build features
-  - [@sprintype-org/springtype](https://github.com/springtype-org/springtype) - a 4k nano-framework with a Virtual DOM implementation and React-like features
-  - [nes-ui-react](https://github.com/kyr0/nes-ui-react) - a SASS/SCSS design framework for an 8-bit UI reminisence look and feel, re-implemented the patterns of prominent UI frameworks
-  - [Extanium2](https://github.com/kyr0/Extanium2) - open-source re-implementation of ExtJS 4
 - 🔬 Novel algorithms and computer science / research projects I've finished:
   - [clientside-search](https://github.com/kyr0/clientside-search) - "Lucene in the browser + Node.js"; highly efficient, isomorphic, full-featured, multilingual text search engine library, providing full-text search, fuzzy matching, document indexing and more
   - [offline-geocode-city](https://github.com/kyr0/offline-geocode-city) - smallest and fastest offline reverse geocoder for country/city on NPM, in-browser, Node.js, service worker, using S2 cell geometry
   - [@jsheaven/perf](https://github.com/jsheaven/perf) - an algorithm to estimate the average runtime and time-complexity (big O notation) of (a)sync algorithms in JavaScript/TypeScript projects
   - [brotli-unicode](https://github.com/kyr0/brotli-unicode) - a novel algorithm for encoding/decoding and character level compression/decompression with character-level compression rates of >500%.
 The compressed data is copy-pasteable without data loss
   - [base-unicode](https://github.com/kyr0/base-unicode) - a novel algorithm for encoding/decoding in a Unicode symbol plane that makes use of printable characters of all kinds of languages; this allows for thousands of symbols to be used instead of only 64 like in base64
+- ⚒️ Re-implemented for educational purposes ("True knowledge lies in creation")
+  - [vanil](https://github.com/kyr0/vanil) - static website builder like [Astro.build](https://astro.build), closely resembling Astro.build features
+  - [@sprintype-org/springtype](https://github.com/springtype-org/springtype) - a 4k nano-framework with a Virtual DOM implementation and React-like features
+  - [nes-ui-react](https://github.com/kyr0/nes-ui-react) - a SASS/SCSS design framework for an 8-bit UI reminisence look and feel, re-implemented the patterns of prominent UI frameworks
+  - [Extanium2](https://github.com/kyr0/Extanium2) - open-source re-implementation of ExtJS 4